mohitkumar9818/Basic-HTML-and-CSS-Projects/README.md

-Description:
+Basic HTML & CSS Projects

+**Description:**
-This repository contains a simple HTML and CSS project to help beginners understand the fundamentals of web development.
+This repository contains a simple HTML and CSS projects to help beginners understand the fundamentals of web development.
 The project includes a basic webpage layout with a header, navigation bar, main content section, and footer.
 It serves as a foundational template for further web development projects.

-Features
+## Features

-Simple HTML structure with semantic elements
+- Simple HTML structure with semantic elements

-Basic CSS styling for layout and design
+- Basic CSS styling for layout and design

-Responsive design principles
+- Responsive design principles

-Well-structured file organization
+- Well-structured file organization

-Technologies Used
+## Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3